Product · Mid level · Updated July 2026

 Features are the receipt, metrics are the story

 "Shipped X" is the most common bullet on PM resumes, and the weakest.
-Shipping is the job's overhead; interviewers assume you can get software out the door.
-What they're pricing is whether the things you shipped were worth building.
+Interviewers assume you can get software out the door; what they're weighing is whether the things you shipped were worth building.
 Rewrite every launch bullet around its consequence: "cut no-show rate from 14% to 9% across 400 clinics" earns an interview question, while "launched SMS waitlist backfill" earns a skim.

 Notice what this rule does to your weaker launches.
 If a feature shipped and nothing measurable happened, the honest bullet is uncomfortable to write.
-That discomfort is the edit.
+That discomfort tells you which bullets to rework.
 Either find the real second-order effect (support tickets down, a sales demo built on it, a dependency unblocked) or give the line to a decision that deserves it.

 The decisions only you made